-This is an exciting and hands-on course for those who enjoyed designing and making products in Key Stage 3 and who found the designing element really appealing.
+This is an exciting and hands-on course for those who enjoyed designing and making products in Key Stage 3 and who found the design element really appealing.
+WHEN and HOW am I assessed?

 There is a non-examined assessment (NEA) which is one project making up 50% of the final grade.
 It will be a substantial project covering four key assessment criteria: investigating, designing, making and evaluating.
 There will be a 1 hour and 45 minutes written examination at the end of Year 11 making up the remaining 50% of your final grade.
+WHICH subjects should I have an aptitude in?
 Students who choose to study D&T Graphics should be interested in products around us, inquisitive into why products are designed the way they are, be a keen designer or interested in design in general, be creative, be interested in research and a keenness to make a difference.
+WHERE could this subject take me in the future?
 Students who have studied D&T have often then moved on to study college and university courses in product design, engineering, interior design, graphic design, marketing and advertising.
 The sheer nature of the subject - creative and problem solving - means that it is a life skill, so this is a very rounded subject, useful in any future career.

-Mrs Williams, Head of Design & Technology

-"Graphics helps me to develop my creativity and will help me to develop skills that I will use later on in life when I have a designing job."

-Isobel

-"Graphics not only helps me develop my creative skills but also taught me vital information about the environment and sustainability

-#recycle"

-Manuela

-"I have really enjoyed graphics and I have learnt so much that will help me in the future since I really want to go into design."

-Sophie

-Design & Technology - Product Design
+WHO do I need to speak to for more information?
+Mrs Williams, Head of Faculty Design & Technology, Food & Textiles "Graphics has enabled me to explore my creative capacity and help me grow my skills and assist me in making decisions in the near and far future."
+Maddie "The future is technological and creative and graphics is the perfect opportunity to combine the two."
+Sam "Taking graphics opens a huge gateway of opportunities for new and exciting courses and furthermore careers."
+Grace "I took D&T because I like working creatively and designing graphically.
+It is also very different to all the other subjects you take so adds interest to your timetable."
+Eleanor Design & Technology - Product Design "I chose to take Product Design because I enjoy the subject and it is interesting.
+I want to continue it in the future."
+Charlotte "Product Design allows you to be creative, unlike most other subjects it is less structured so you have more control over your work."
+Rosie "In the future I want to do something creative which may be to do with Product design, so taking it gave me an idea of what it involves and some key knowledge."
+Ruby "It has allowed me to learn about how products we use everyday have been made.
+It's fun to create a product that solves a problem for a real client.
+Product design links to engineering and creating products is something many people need to do for work."
+Emma "Product Design includes many aspects of other subjects such as economics, and the sciences whilst bringing in new and unique topics that are only covered in Product design.
+The course allows creative freedom and room to make your final product something you are positive about along with and exam which is 50% of your final grade. " Felicity WHAT is this subject about?